Key Takeaways

 Common Mistakes Beauty Brands Make After Going Viral on TikTok

-This hands top-of-search placements to competitors and slows the branded search defense that actually needs more funding during a spike, not less.
+Pausing all PPC because organic sales are strong.
+This hands top-of-search placements to competitors and slows the branded defense that needs more funding during a spike, not less.

-More clicks on a listing that goes out of stock in four days is a net loss, not a win.
+Scaling ad budget before confirming inventory coverage.
+More clicks on a listing that goes out of stock in four days is a net loss.

-By the time most brands notice a spike manually, competitors have had days to start conquesting the brand name.
+Ignoring Search Query Performance until after the spike has peaked.
+By the time most brands notice manually, competitors have had days to start conquesting the brand name.

-Cutting spend to pre-spike levels immediately after the peak accelerates the rank decay that a modest, sustained budget could have slowed considerably.
+Treating the post-spike period as "back to normal."
+Cutting spend to pre-spike levels immediately after the peak accelerates the rank decay a modest, sustained budget could have slowed considerably.

-Without AMC or at minimum a manual before/after comparison, brands cannot tell whether the spike is repeatable or a one-time event, which makes planning the next launch pure guesswork.
+Never connecting TikTok performance data to Amazon attribution.
+Without AMC, or at minimum a manual before-and-after comparison, brands cannot tell whether the spike is repeatable, which makes planning the next launch guesswork.

 Authoritative Resources